teng-gao/BreaKmer/README.md

 News
 ====

+#### May 17, 2016
+Developments continue to scrub and improve old, "stable" code with new features.
+Modifications and testing for the "run" function have been the bulk of work lately.

 #### May 12, 2016
 Continuing to aim for a "runnable" and updated code base in the master branch.
 Both start_blat_server and prepare_reference_data functions were tested successfully.
 Once the "run" function works I will begin to develop in the development branch and merge back to master branch.
 I have also create a google groups forum page for posting issues (https://groups.google.com/forum/#!forum/breakmer).